 Likewise, 75% of your 300g of carbs a day should come from potatoes, whole grain products, and other starchy foods.

-The reason for this is because only so much glycogen can be stored by your body.(6)
+The reason for this is that only so much glycogen can be stored by your body.(6)

 As well, only a limited amount of glycogen can be made for a given amount of time.(7)